Therapy for Men in NYC

 Why Men Come to Therapy

 Men often come to therapy when the usual ways of coping stop working as well.
-That may look like pushing through, staying busy, keeping feelings contained, intellectualizing, withdrawing, drinking or using substances more than intended, getting irritable, or feeling distant in relationships.
+That may look like staying busy, intellectualizing, withdrawing, drinking or using substances more than intended, getting irritable, or feeling distant in relationships.

 Some men come in because they feel anxious or depressed.
 Others come because a relationship is strained, dating feels discouraging, work has become consuming, anger feels harder to manage, or they feel successful in some areas but strangely disconnected from themselves.